Foodborne disease outbreaks

 In individual cases, it is usually not possible to find the cause of the disease in the variety of foods consumed.
 However, in group illnesses, known as foodborne outbreaks, there is a better chance of finding the food that served as the transmission vehicle for the pathogen by working out characteristic similarities between cases.

-Definition: a foodborne outbreak is defined in the Zoonoses Act 2005 as follows: The occurrence of a disease and/or infection that is or may be associated with the same food or food business in at least two cases, under certain circumstances, or a situation where the number of cases identified is higher than expected.
+Definition: a foodborne outbreak is defined in the Zoonoses Act 2005 as follows: The occurrence, under given circumstances, of a disease and/or infection associated or likely to be associated with the same food or food business in at least two cases in humans, or a situation in which the cases detected are more prevalent than expected.

 The aim of the outbreak survey is not only to stop the outbreak that is currently taking place, but above all to prevent such diseases in general in the future.